 Level 13 Talents for Gall

 Enemy Heroes hit by Shadowflame take an additional 2% of their maximum Health as damage.

 Each bounce of Dread Orb increases its radius by 25% and damage by 25%.

 Passive: The cooldown of Dread Orb is reduced by 1 second.

 After the first bounce of Dread Orb, 2 extra bombs bounce to the sides once.

-Dread Orb stuns enemy Heroes for 0.5 seconds.
+Dread Orb Stuns enemy Heroes for 1 second.

 Shadowsnare provides Cho'gall with something his Ability set sorely lacks: a strong and reliable movement speed reduction effect.
 Shadowsnare is particularly helpful for keeping opponents within Cho's Basic Attack range, for securing future Shadowflame hits, and landing Runic Blast.